 This time I want to dig in more on hotels, which are the harder case of the two for my argument.
 As I wrote then, they seem to have airline-like advantages:

 [Hotels and airlines] have similar exposure to reimbursed business travel and a similar type of constantly expiring inventory with low marginal costs that lowers the cost of in-kind rewards…[and] they’re selling an extended service/experience, so they have lots of other cheap things to tweak, like free headphones on the plane or free bottled water in your room…

 So if loyalty isn’t adding value to hotel brands, it seems unlikely that it’s adding value in retail or anywhere else.
 Let’s see.

-The hotel business is complicated, and the biggest complication is that hotel brands rarely own their hotels; the vast majority are operated under a franchised model in which the brand is paid off the top.
+Major hotel brands rarely own their hotels; the vast majority are franchises where the brand is paid off the top.

 Who actually runs the hotel?
 It could be the owner, the brand, or (increasingly) a third company entirely, which has implications for loyalty programs too.
-But setting that aside, there’s a clear conflict at the heart of the brand/owner relationship: owners are incented to fill up their hotels, while brands are incented to add more hotels to their system.
+But setting that aside, there’s an obvious conflict at the heart of the brand/owner relationship, in which brands are incented to compete with their current owners by adding more hotels to their system.

 - Loyalty programs could “work” for the brands in the sense of “splitting the market” of hotel owners rather than hotel guests, and in fact I think there are good reasons to believe that they do;